typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 Let's create the project structure step by step.
 After each step, we'll show you how the directory structure evolves.

-1. After creating the basic Next.js app using their CLI, your project structure should look like this:
+1. After creating the basic Next.js app and installing the required dependencies, your project structure should look like this:

 ```
 typesense-next-search-bar/
+├── node_modules/
 ├── pages/
 │   └── index.tsx
 ├── public/